Troubadour: The Definitive Collection 1964–1976: History

 By the early 1990s, CDs were fast becoming the standard format for music.
 This provided a challenge for artists such as Donovan, whose entire catalog had been issued on vinyl.
 To rectify the situation, many record companies released CD boxed sets.
-These boxed sets allowed a more in depth overview than traditional greatest hits or best of compilations.
+These boxed sets allowed a more in-depth view than traditional greatest hits or best of compilations.
 Like greatest hits and best of collections, many of the boxed sets also included rare or previously unreleased recordings as a purchasing incentive for fans who may already have earlier albums.

 In a mutually beneficial move for both record company and artist, Epic Records released Troubadour – The Definitive Collection 1964–1976 in 1992.
-The two disc boxed set features almost all of Donovan's charting singles, many album tracks, and several rare and unreleased tracks.
+The two-disc boxed set features almost all of Donovan's charting singles, many album tracks, and several rare and unreleased tracks.
 Troubadour – The Definitive Collection 1964–1976 helped put Donovan back in the minds of his older fans, and helped acquaint more recent generations with his music.